Improved Graph Clustering

 \subsection{Main Theorem}

-Let $Y^*$ be the matrix corresponding to the true clusters in \gpp, i.e., $y_{ij}^* = 1$ if and only if $ i,j \in V_1 $ and they are in the same true cluster, and 0 otherwise.
-The theorem below establishes conditions under which our algorithm, specifically the convex program (\ref{eq:cvx_prog})--(\ref{eq:inequalities}), yields this $Y^*$ as the unique optimum (without any further need for rounding etc.) with high probability (w.h.p.).
-Throughout the paper, \textit{with high probability} means with probability at least $1-c_0 n^{-8}$ for some universal absolute constant $c_0$.
+Let $Y^*$ be the matrix corresponding to the true clusters in the \gpp, i.e., $y_{ij}^* = 1$ if and only if $ i,j \in V_1 $ and they are in the same true cluster, and 0 otherwise.
+The theorem below establishes conditions under which our algorithm, specifically the convex program (\ref{eq:cvx_prog})--(\ref{eq:inequalities}), yields this $Y^*$ as the unique optimal solution with high probability (without any further need for rounding etc.).